App-vNext/Polly/docs/chaos/index.md

 # Chaos engineering

-> [!IMPORTANT]
-> This documentation page describes an upcoming feature of Polly.

 **Chaos engineering** is the discipline of experimenting on a system in order to build confidence in the system's capability to withstand turbulent conditions in production.

 If you want to learn more about chaos engineering: